 The award makes provision for funds to last the rest of the injured person’s life, to cover for loss of income, medical expenses, future medical expenses, etc.

 Most often, the injured person cannot administer the funds himself.
 The court will then order the funds to be protected by nominating Rodel Fiduciary to establish an inter vivos trust to administer the award on behalf of the injured party.

 An inter vivos trust is a trust that is established by the founder(s) during his, her or their lifetime and is set up according to the specifications of the founder(s).
 Trustees are nominated by the founder(s) in the trust deed.
 They are responsible for administering the assets in accordance with the trust deed and the laws relating to trusts.
 Your beneficiaries listed in the trust deed will benefit from the trust assets.
-A founder and a trustee may also be nominated as beneficiaries.

 - To protect or preserve a Trust Fund for the benefit of one or more Beneficiaries over a period of time.